Subscribe to stay updated

 Printed bags are another great packaging option for your business.
 This is a popular item among brick and mortar shops.
 In fact, all physical shops have bags of some kind for their customers to carry their purchased products.

 Bags are an often overlooked form of packaging.
 Ideal for retail stores, as they can carry an already boxes product, but also serve as a mobile billboard in the area that your shop is located.
-Usually, they are made of either plastic or paper.
-Plastic bags tend to be for heavier items because they have a higher tearing resistance.
-But let's face the truth - they are not the most eco-friendly solution.

 If you run an e-commerce business, there are also plastic bag options available for you.

 When choosing a bag, your budget comes into mind again.
-Plastic bags are a cheap way to secure your package, but they aren't too effective as a standalone packaging.
+Plastic bags are a cheap way to secure your package, but they aren't too effective as standalone packaging.
 Moreover, a box provides your customer with a much more unique unboxing experience.

 Another option in the printed bag world is paper bags.